willtim/Expresso/README.md

 - Convenient use from Haskell (a type class for marshalling values)
 - Haskell-inspired syntax
 - Type annotations to support first-class modules and schema validation use cases
-- Built-in support for ints, double, bools, chars, maybes and lists
+- Built-in support for ints, double, bools, chars and lists

 ## Installation